 Some lenders, like Seacoast, offer a fixed-rate HELOC option also called a HELOC Carve Out loan which allows you to lock in a fixed rate instead of the variable rate, providing you fixed monthly payments for your line of credit.
 This can be useful in reducing concerns about potential rising interest rates.
 Minimum amounts are required and the initial rate may change based on market conditions.
 Learn more about Seacoast Bank’s HELOC Credit Carve Out.

 During the term of your loan, you’ll pay back the funds you borrow are paid back over a specific period of time (borrowing period) that is established with the terms of your line of credit.
 Dependent upon the terms of your HELOC, during the borrowing period, you may only be required to pay the interest of the amount borrowed, making the payments affordable and accessible.
 After that time passes, your total repayment plan can range from 10 years or more, and you’ll pay both principal and interest.
 There is no penalty for paying off this line of credit early, so many borrowers choose to pay the HELOC off as funds are used.

-One of the primary advantages of a home equity line of credit is the built-in flexibility; once approved, you can use your HELOC as little or as often as you need to.
+One of the primary advantages of a home equity line of credit is the built-in flexibility; once your credit limit is approved, you can use your HELOC as little or as often as you need to.
 A few other advantages include: